Sections of This Topic Include

 - If you hand out copies of your slides, be sure that the text on the slides is large enough that your audience can read the text on the table in front of them without having to hold the handouts up to their faces.
 Be sure to leave space on the handouts for the audience to make notes on them.

 - If you’re speaking to a small group (for example, 2-15 people), then try to make eye contact with each person for a few seconds throughout your delivery.

 - Look up from your materials, or notes, every 5-10 seconds, to look into the audience.

 - Speak a little bit louder and a little bit slower than you normally would do with a friend.
 A good way to practice these guidelines is to speak along with a news anchor when you’re watching television.

 - Vary the volume and rate of your speech.
 A monotone voice is absolutely toxic to keeping the attention of an audience.

 - Stand with your feet at shoulder-length apart.

 © Copyright Gail Zack Anderson

 Recently I attended a speech given by a brilliant but soft-spoken philosopher and author.
-Even though he had a gentle, thoughtful way of speaking, and a serious topic, he managed to connect well with the audience, and got some great chuckles with his stories and his subtle humor.
-It started me thinking again about how important the first few minutes of every presentation is, and what you can do to make a good connection with your audience early on.
+Even though he had a gentle, thoughtful way of speaking and a serious topic, he managed to connect well with the audience and got some great chuckles with his stories and his subtle humor.
+It started me thinking again about how important the first few minutes of every presentation are, and what you can do to make a good connection with your audience early on.